JonathanUhler/Plant-Tracker/DOCUMENTATION.md

 displayText    // Displays a text message

 convertStringToDictionary    // Converts a JSON string into a dictionary

+displayMoistureBar    // Displays a colored bar to give the user an idea of the plant's water at a glance

+refreshPlantsDisplayed    // Refreshes the plants

 displayPlantsOnScreen    // Displays boxes with plant info